congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

 Requirements:

     - Check whether customer already exist in POS or not
+        - Online Customer : Those customer who does not exist in POS
+        - Offline Customer : Those customer who exist in POS, while going to step 2 get information from POS and add in step 2 form
     - If exist in POS then fetch the infromation from POS and load into the form for registration in Magento
     - If not exist in POS then load the form without any existing infromation.
 But load the phone number from step 1 and in step 2 customer is not allowed to change first name, last name and phone number